rswansonsc/Ruby-Raspberry-PI/README.md

 Best wishes, happy coding, pull and update as you see errors in my write-up, thanks in advance.

 Roger Swanson Charleston, SC http://rogerswanson.me http://cneworks.com Twitter: @roger_swanson

+License

+The repository content provides free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+Everything is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.